miguelibero/aidl-nnrecomend/README.md

 ## Spotify Evaluation <a name="experiments_spotify"></a>

-Now that we see that our models matched the results of the paper in the movielens dataset, we will try them out on another dataset, spotify sessions and songs that were released for the sequential skip prediction challenge.
+Now that we see that our models matched the results of the paper in the movielens dataset, we will try them out on another dataset, Spotify sessions and songs that were released for the sequential skip prediction challenge.
 The dataset can be downloaded from [here](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).

 Our hypothesis is that we can train our models on this data and obtain similar results to the movielens ones.
 In addition to this, since the dataset includes a lot of metadata, we want to add other context rows and evaluate if those improve the metrics.

-The full dataset is huge (more than 200Gb uncompressed) and contains 50M sessions and 2.7M songs.
-In Addition to that, they also provide a miniset with a size that is more suited for our tests, but after analyzing it we found that the distribution of amount of items per user was too sparse for our use case.
-We then extracted a new mini dataset with a histogram more similar to the real.
+The full dataset is huge (more than 200Gb uncompressed) and contains 50M sessions and 2.7M songs, but they also provide a miniset with a size that is more suited for our tests.
+After analyzing it we found that the distribution of amount of items per user was too sparse for our use case.
+We then extracted a new mini dataset with a histogram more similar to the real one.
 You can download it from [here](./results/spotify/mini-spotify-data.csv).

 ![spotify histogram](./.readme/spotify_histogram.png)

-When running the models on the spotify dataset without context we were achieving very good results so we switched to `negative_test=-1`, meaning that we add all the negative interactions when evaluating the metrics.
+When running the models on the Spotify dataset without context we were achieving very good results so we switched to `negative_test=-1`, meaning that we add all the negative interactions when evaluating the metrics.

-After tuning the hyperparameters we cam up with the following values:
+After tuning the hyperparameters we came up with the following values:

 for `fm-linear`:
 | parameter | value |